‘The Young And The Restless’ Recap For Tuesday, September 4: Lily’s Sentencing Wrecks Her!

 After some advice from Sharon, Devon returned to the courthouse in time for the judge to reveal Lily’s sentence.
 Although Devon’s updated statement changed some things, the conviction was still fairly harsh.
 Lily received a fine, got her driver’s license suspended, and the judge sentenced her to 12 months in the Walworth State Penitentiary.

-Devon told her he didn’t want that happen to her, and Lily told him that everything was fine and how much him speaking on her behalf meant to her.
+Devon told her he didn’t want that to happen to her, and Lily told him that everything was fine and how much him speaking on her behalf meant to her.
 At the end of the show, Lily and Cane hugged as she faced her changed life for the next year.

-Check out The Young and the Restless spoilers from Inquisitr to find out what happens next in Genoa City.
+Check out The Young and the Restless spoilers from the Inquisitr to find out what happens next in Genoa City.